AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-automating-table-maintenance.md

       f"{rewrite_result.addedDataFilesCount()} new files")
 ```

 The `filter` parameter is critical for streaming tables.
-Always exclude the partition currently receiving writes—the "hot" partition.
+Always exclude the partition currently receiving writes, the "hot" partition.
 If compaction attempts to rewrite files in a partition where a streaming job is actively writing, the commit can conflict, failing the compaction job and potentially causing the streaming job to retry or fail.

 For snapshot management: